 There is at present in Europe no single organization or setting, which coordinates efforts in the field of sustainability science teaching and research on the continent, in an integrated way.
 Yet, much could be gained if the extensive body of knowledge, expertise and resources which European universities currently have available, could be consolidated, with a view to strengthening their profiles, activities, and scientific outputs.
 It is on the basis of the need to address this gap, that the “European School of Sustainability Science and Research” (ESSSR) has been created.
+Find a brief summary presentation which has been presented in the frame of the last World Sustainable Development Teach-In Day (click here: WSDTID 2021).

 AIMS OF THE EUROPEAN SCHOOL OF SUSTAINABILITY SCIENCE AND RESEARCH